Yarr/Yarr/doc/install.md

 ```bash
 $ source /afs/cern.ch/sw/lcg/contrib/gcc/4.8/x86_64-slc6/setup.sh
 ```
+- Newer GCC version are supported as well and can be installed via
 - If not installed before, you need some standard packages:
 ```bash
 $ sudo yum install gnuplot texlive-epstopdf cmake